ahmadfas213-cell/Software-Operations-Platform/README.md

-The application will be available at:
+The application will be available at :